emberjs/rfcs/text/0000-embroider-v2-package-format.md

 ### JavaScript Macro: macroCondition

 `macroCondition` acts like a function that takes a boolean value and returns that same boolean value.
 But whenever `macroCondition` appears directly inside the predicate of an `if` statement or as the predicate of a ternary expression, it tells the macro system to do branch elimination based on the predicate.
-Here is an example that combines all three macros we've seen so far:
+Here is an example that combines three of the macros we've seen so far:

 ```js
 // This example: